Hamburg Introduction Walking Tour (Self Guided), Hamburg

 5) Speicherstadt (Warehouse District) (must see)

-Hamburg's Warehouse District is one of the most impressive warehouse districts in the world where the buildings stand on timber-pile foundations.
-The warehouses were built between 1883 and 1927 as a customs-free zone.
-The site is a UNESCO World Heritage Site.
+Hamburg’s Warehouse District is one of the most impressive historic warehouse complexes in the world.
+Built on thousands of timber-pile foundations, the warehouses were constructed between 1883 and 1927 as part of Hamburg’s free port area, allowing goods to be stored customs-free.
+Today, the district is recognized as a UNESCO World Heritage Site.

 6) Miniature Wonderland (must see)